 You should not use this medication if you are allergic to felbamate, or if you have liver disease or a history of blood cell disorders such as anemia.

-FDA pregnancy category C. It is not known whether felbamate is harmful to an unborn baby.
-Before taking this medication, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether felbamate will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 Felbamate can pass into breast milk and may harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.